ZhouFang92/Rao-Blackwell-method-for-cell-specific-model-identification/README.md

 _Fang, Zhou, Ankit Gupta, and Mustafa Khammash.
 "A divide-and-conquer approach for analyzing high-dimensional reaction network systems." bioRxiv 2023._ <br />
 Before runing the python files, one need to extract the two zip files in "Example_of_model_identification/results_in_paper".
 Many identification results haven been given in the same repository.
-These results can be visualized using the jupyter notebooks in the folder "Example_of_model_identification".
+Also, these results can be visualized using the jupyter notebooks in the folder "Example_of_model_identification".